-Figure captions.—Figure captions should appear with the figures themselves rather than (as formerly) in a separate list; however, the name of the corresponding author should still be given outside the image area of each figure for purposes of identification.
+Figure captions.—Figure captions should be given in a separate list; they may also be given with the figures themselves, but this is not required.
 Figure captions should follow the same general rules as those for tables.
 To the extent possible, however, panel descriptions, (full) variable names, units of measure, legends, and so forth should be included in the figure itself rather than in the caption; in no case should they be given in both places.
 Different panels may be designated “A,” “B,” and so forth, but it is preferable to give them substantive labels (e.g., “Treatment” and “Control”).

 Figures.—Figures include visual materials such as graphs, maps, diagrams, and photographs.
 Figures have proved to be one of the most troublesome aspects of the publishing process.
-As the Journals Department has only limited ability to modify figures, they frequently have to be sent back to the authors for correction.
+As the compositor has only limited ability to modify figures, they frequently have to be sent back to the authors for correction.

 At the most fundamental level, figure design should follow certain commonsense principles: figures should be as simple and straightforward as possible; have a high enough resolution to be easily readable (300 dpi or more); and be consistent in the use of lettering, line widths, and other graphic elements.
 In addition, they need to conform to AFS style.
 It is particularly important to remember that most figures will be reduced by up to 50% when printed and thus need to be designed with this in mind.
 We recommend that authors use a copier to reduce each figure to the width of one or two printed columns (3.50 and 7.25 inches, respectively), depending on the dimensions of the particular figure, and verify that all elements are still legible.
 The following are particularly problematical: bold type (which tends to blur), italic type (which tends to become less visible), dashed lines (which tend to appear continuous) and dotted lines (which tend to disappear entirely).
 Additional guidelines for the preparation of figures may be found in the AFS style guide.

-Digital files in EPS, TIFF, and PSD formats are preferred; figures should be submitted as separate files rather than being embedded in text files.
+Digital files in EPS and TIFF formats are preferred; figures should be submitted as separate files rather than being imbedded in text files.

 Call-outs.—Call-outs are in-text references to tables, figures, and supplementary material (appendices and supplements [discussed below]), e.g., “(Table 1).”
 All tables and figures in the main article should be called out at appropriate places; appendices and supplements may be called out either individually or generally, depending on their purpose and how closely related to the article they are.
 Call-outs to tables and figures should be in strict numerical order.
 Call-outs need not be repeated each time a result shown in a table or figure is mentioned as long as it is clear which table or figure contains it.